nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <box id="caution-on-pdf-conversion" type="important" seamless>

-**Don't take PDF conversion lightly:**{.text-danger} **To convert the UG/DG{% if cs2113 %}/PPP{% endif %} into PDF format**, go to the generated page in your project's github.io site and use [this technique](https://se-education.org/guides/tutorials/savingPdf.html) to save as a pdf file. ==Using other techniques  or not following the settings suggested in the given technique can result in issues== such as missing background colors, poor quality resolution , unnecessarily large files (the last two can be considered as bugs).
+**Don't take PDF conversion lightly:**{.text-danger} **To convert the UG/DG{% if cs2113 %}/PPP{% endif %} into PDF format**, go to the generated page in your project's github.io site and use [this technique](https://se-education.org/guides/tutorials/savingPdf.html) to save as a pdf file. ==Using other techniques  or not following the settings suggested in the given technique can result in issues== such as missing background colors, poor quality resolution, unnecessarily large files (the last two can be considered as bugs).

 **The PDF versions of the UG/DG{% if cs2113 %}/PPP{% endif %} should be _usable_** by the target readers, even if not as neat/optimized as the Web versions.
 For example, margins and page breaks need not be optimized, but they should not hinder the reader either.
 Assume some will occasionally choose the PDF version over the Web version %%e.g, for printing, offline viewing, annotating etc.%%